decaf-dev/obsidian-dataloom/README.md

 ### Markdown Tables

 Obsidian markdown tables will automatically be rendered as Notion-Like tables.
 If you wish to exclude tables from becoming Notion-like tables, you can do so in the settings menu.
-See [Excluded Tables](<#Excluded Tables>) below for more information.
+See [Settings](#Settings)) below for more information.

 ### Hotkeys